Delay propagation patterns in Japan's domestic air transport network: Results

+In the previous section, we analyzed the structure of the flight and delay causality networks throughout 2019.
+Here, we classify the structure of the delay causality networks by temporal network analysis.
+The results suggest that the delay causality networks can be classified into four, three, and six groups for all airlines, ANA, and JAL, respectively (see the distance matirices and dendrogram based on the hierarchical clustering in Figs.~\ref{fig:distance_matrix} and \ref{fig:dendrogram}, respectively).
 Figure~\ref{fig:days} illustrates the appearances of each group over days.
 Notably, in the results for ANA (Fig.~\ref{fig:days}(b)), group 2 includes many days in June and August.
 In contrast, group 3 prominently features January, February, November, and December days.
 Therefore, in broad terms, group 2 represents delay propagation patterns frequently occurring in the summer, while group 3 embodies delay propagation patterns commonly seen in the winter.
 Turning our attention to the results for JAL (Fig.~\ref{fig:days}(c)), although there is not a clear seasonality as seen in ANA, it is noticeable that group 1 includes most of the days in August.
 Observing results from all airlines (Fig.~\ref{fig:days}(a)), there is no apparent seasonality.
 These findings suggest that some airlines have delay propagation patterns that are more prevalent during specific times of the year.